ComponentKitchen/template-instantiation/README.md

 Factoring template instantiation this way provides several benefits.
 Each concept ends up represented by a distinct object, which may make the model easier to explain and learn.
 Additionally, each of those objects can be used directly, which may broaden the application of this work.

+_Note: a related but separable consideration here is the shape of the API for applying updates.
+The current proposal uses a `value` getter/setter.
+This repo considers using an `update()` method instead,as described below._

 These suggestions are essentially a refactoring of the functionality in the current HTML Template Instantiation proposal.
 The proposal can still address the same goals and use cases, as well as encompassing new scenarios.
+The following content is not intended to address all aspects of the proposal, e.g., the definition of template types, custom template parsing, and a template type registry.

 ## HTMLTemplateElement